ska-sa/radio-astronomy-for-beginners/README.md

 frequency components from measured complex wave functions.
 For the moment, let's get a conceptual understanding of how a wave can be approximated by the sum of frequencies components.
 As well as, extracting such components from signals using the Fourier transform.

+# BasicsOfInterferometry
+Introductory material illustrating how interferometry works, as well as how images are generated from interferometry data.

 # More advanced topics